Cynth3tik/awesome/README.md

 *   [viatsko/awesome-vscode](https://github.com/viatsko/awesome-vscode) - 🎨 A curated list of delightful VS Code packages and resources.

-*   [makiisthenes/TiktokAutoUploader](https://github.com/makiisthenes/TiktokAutoUploader) - Automatically Edits Videos and Uploads to Tiktok with CLI, Requests not Selenium.

 *   [sismics/docs](https://github.com/sismics/docs) - Lightweight document management system packed with all the features you can expect from big expensive solutions

 *   [grocy/grocy](https://github.com/grocy/grocy) - ERP beyond your fridge - Grocy is a web-based self-hosted groceries & household management solution for your home